Welsh settlement in the Americas: New York

-Numerous Welsh immigrants settled in the town of Freedom and surrounding townships in Cattaraugus County in southwestern New York during the 19th century.
 In 1795 Welsh immigrants settled in the village of Remsen, New York where their families flourished as dairy farmers.
 Numerous stone houses and barns in the region attest to the Welsh heritage.
-The Welsh language was still spoken in the area well into the 1970s.
+Oneida County and Utica, New York became the cultural center of the Welsh-American community in the 19th century.
+Suffering from poor harvests in 1789 and 1802 and dreaming of land ownership, the initial settlement of five Welsh families soon attracted other agricultural migrants, settling Steuben, Utica and Remsen townships.
+The first Welsh settlers arrived in the 1790s.
+Numerous Welsh immigrants settled in the town of Freedom and surrounding townships in Cattaraugus County in southwestern New York during the 19th century.

+In 1848, the lexicographer John Russell Bartlett noted that Oneida County had a number of Welsh language newspapers and magazines, as well as Welsh churches.
+Indeed Bartlett noted in his Dictionary of Americanisms that "one may travel for miles (across Oneida County) and hear nothing but the Welsh language".
+By 1855, there were four thousand Welshmen in Oneida.

+With the Civil War, many of the New York Welshmen began moving west, especially to Michigan and Wisconsin.
+They operated small farms and clung to their historic traditions.
+The church was the centre of Welsh community life, and a vigorous Welsh-speaking press kept ethnic consciousness strong.
+Strongly Republican, the Welsh gradually assimilated into the larger society without totally abandoning their own ethnic cultural patterns.
+The Welsh language still being spoken in the area well into the 1970s.

 South America

 In 1852 Thomas Benbow Phillips of Tregaron established a settlement of about 100 Welsh people in the state of Rio Grande do Sul in Brazil.
 Many of these colonists later moved to the more successful colony in Argentina as part of Y Wladfa ("The Colony").

 The best known of the Welsh colonies, the colony in the Chubut Valley of Patagonia known as Y Wladfa Gymreig ("The Welsh Colony"), was established in 1865 when 153 settlers landed at what is now Puerto Madryn.
 Shortly before this, the colonists had reached an agreement with Argentina's minister of the interior, Guillermo Rawson, that the colony would be recognized as one of the states of Argentina when its population reached 20,000.
-However this pledge was not ratified by the Argentinian Congress, out of fear that the British government would use the presence of the settlers as an excuse to seize Patagonia.
+However this pledge was not ratified by the Argentine Congress, out of fear that the British government would use the presence of the settlers as an excuse to seize Patagonia.